himadri2324/him4dri/README.md

 ### 🧩 Ongoing Projects & Research

-- **🚀 SIEM Automation Initiative** — Architecting intelligent alert enrichment and triage pipelines using *Tines, Wazuh,* and *Python scripting*.
+- **🚀 Currectly working on the SIEM projects and focusing on create, monitor, detect, respond and secure.
 > 🎯 *Every project is focused on building smarter, automated, and evidence-driven defense systems.*

 </td>